how to fix dimples in resin cover

 Resin is sensitive to changes in temperature and humidity, and these variations can affect the resin’s curing process.

-When the environment is too hot or too cold, it can lead to issues such as uneven curing, warping, or cloudiness in the resin.
 High humidity levels can cause moisture to condense on the curing resin, which may result in the appearance of dimples and a hazy or frosty surface.

 how to fix dimples in resin